All the News About

-FyreGallery is a boutique fine art gallery specialising in works on paper and textiles.
+Described as a boutique fine art gallery, fYREGALLERY specialises in works on paper and textiles.
 Located in the unique heritage listed town of Braidwood, NSW, FyreGallery is committed to an ethos of "beautiful, functional and sustainable".
 Since opening in 2005 FyreGallery has acquired a reputation for surprising and delighting clients and visitors alike.
-Exhibitions occur twice yearly in March/April and November/December.
+Exhibitions occur twice yearly in March/April and

 Director, Cheryl Hannah, is committed to presenting high quality art to a new audience, showing works by emerging artists, as well as highly collectable international artists in association with Josef Lebovic Gallery.
 (Think Miro, Chagall, Picasso, Cezanne, Dali, Delaunay, Proctor, Palmer and Thorpe to name but a few).